Haverhill, Massachusetts: 17th century

 Settlers Thomas Hale, Henry Palmer, Thomas Davis, James Davis and William White were Pentuckett's first selectmen.
 First Court appointments given to end small causes were given to Robert Clements, Henry Palmer, and Thomas Hale.
 At the same court, it was John Osgood and Thomas Hale that were also appointed to lay the way from Haverhill to Andover.
 It is said that these early settlers worshipped under a large oak tree, known as the "Worshipping Oak".

-The town was renamed for the town of Haverhill, England, in deference to the birthplace of the settlement's first pastor, Rev. John Ward.
+The town was renamed for the English town of Haverhill, Suffolk, in deference to the birthplace of the settlement's first pastor, Rev. John Ward.
 The original Haverhill settlement was located around the corner of Water Street and Mill Street, near the Linwood Cemetery and Burying Ground.
 The home of the city's father, William White, still stands, although it was expanded and renovated in the 17th and 18th centuries.
 White's Corner (Merrimack Street and Main Street) was named for his family, as was the White Fund at Boston's Museum of Fine Arts.

 Judge Nathaniel Saltonstall was chosen to preside over the Salem witch trials in the 17th century; however, he found the trials objectionable and recused himself.
 Historians cite his reluctance to participate in the trials as one of the reasons that the witch hysteria did not take as deep a root in Haverhill as it did in the neighboring town of Andover, which had among the most victims of the trials.
 However, a number of women from Haverhill were accused of witchcraft, and a few were found "guilty" by the Court of Oyer and Terminer.